citrez/Everything-I-Know/python/README.md

 More generally, check out the pytest [conventions for test discovery](https://docs.pytest.org/en/6.2.x/goodpractices.html#test-discovery)

 Use [fixtures](https://docs.pytest.org/en/6.2.x/fixture.html#fixtures) if you need to prepare data for a test.

+I was getting a discoverabilty error using vscode with pytest.
+You can add params such as --ignore=oodle-data-flow to tell it not to look at the tests of certain dirs.
+Then add this to your settings.json with "python.testing.pytestArgs": ["--ignore=oodle-data-flow"]. `pytest --collect-only` is your friend, it tells you which tests are going to be run.
+By default pytest works from you root directory.
+The full command used was `pytest --collect-only --ignore=oodle-data-flow`

 ## Notes